alexiamcdonald/railsgirls-bne.github.io/_posts/2015-11-15-sinatra-app.markdown

 {% highlight sh %}
 touch .gitignore
 {% endhighlight %}

-Cloud9 will sometimes hide files starting with a dot, but we need to see it.
-Click the "cog" icon in the upper right corner of the file explorer to open the Cloud9 preferences tab.
-Under `User Settings` select `Tree & Navigate` and removed the `.*` from the `hidden file patterns` options.
-If unsure ask an instructor.

 Open the `.gitignore` file and enter the following, to ignore all sqlite3 databases.
 {% highlight sh %}